-For this review, we are only looking at what is available in Payline’s two mobile plans, which it calls Spark and Surge.
+For this review, we are only looking at what is available in Payline’s two mobile plans, which it calls Start and Surge.
 They use the same app, with the only difference being the pricing and the free hardware.

 Here’s what you’ll find in the mPOS app, feature-wise:

 - Accept EMV, NFC, and Magstripe Payments: Payline has a basic reader that’s free with the Start Plan and an all-in-one reader that’s free with the Surge plan.

 - Accept Cash: The app supports cash recording and shows the change due.

 - Accept International Cards: You can process cards from another country at actual interchange rates — just be aware that international cards have a higher interchange.